Skip to Main Content

 What are typical location fees?

-Location fees in China vary significantly by site and region.
-Heritage sites like the Forbidden City require substantial permit fees and advance arrangements.
-Our managers negotiate rates and handle all administrative requirements, with transactions typically in CNY.
+Location fees in China vary a lot by site and region.
+Heritage sites like the Forbidden City need large permit fees and advance arrangements.
+Our managers negotiate rates and handle all the admin needs, with transactions mostly in CNY.

 ACT 04 — On Set